parkerdavis1/agave-portfolio/content/blog/2024-03-01-job-scraper/job-scraper.md

 }
 ```

-The next obvious optimization would be to take the best of both of these approaches and wrap each script in a write to database function so the data is saved immediately as it becomes available.
+The next obvious optimization would be to take the best of both of these approaches and wrap each script in a write_to_database function so the data is saved immediately as it becomes available.
 Then each script runs in parallel _and_ the data is immediately saved.
-This also allows data to be extracted and saved even if one of the scripts throws an error.
+This also allows the extracted data to be saved even if one of the other scripts throws an error.
 Maybe I'll go do that right now...

 ...and here we go: